-The Irwin linesman pliers feature an ultra-sharp cutting edge that’s induction hardened, which the company touts will keep your edges sharper for a longer period of time.
+The Irwin Vice-Grip feature an ultra-sharp cutting edge that’s induction hardened, which the company touts will keep your edges sharper for a longer period of time.

 The jaws are machined to be stronger and more durable.
 The nose end features quality serrated grips, so you can bend and grip all day long; meanwhile, the cutting edge located just below the joint is tough and able to tackle any wire cutting task you can throw at it.

-The jaws are made with chrome-nickel steel, a powerful alloy that is resistant to corrosion and tough enough to handle hard jobs.
+The jaws are made of chrome-nickel steel, a powerful alloy that is resistant to corrosion and tough enough to handle hard jobs.

 The handle is incredibly comfortable and the grips are great grabbing sheet metal and easily bend whatever you need them to.
-The cutting edge is amazingly powerful.
+The cutting edge is amazingly powerful which makes.
 I had no trouble cutting through steel wire.

 My only note is that these are 9.5 inches, which is great for tackling bigger projects, but it’s not so easy to fit them into tight spaces.
 However, it’s not a big deal for me personally, because I do have smaller linesman pliers to suit my needs.

 The jaw grip has a crosshatch pattern which lends itself to easy gripping even on super flat surfaces like sheet metal.

 Channellock designed this hand tool with their exclusive knife-and-anvil cutting edges, which they tout as superior to the typical cutting edges found on most linesman pliers.